dezoito/dezoito.github.io/_posts/2023-12-27-rust-ollama-grid-search.md

 ## Conclusion

-In conclusion, the process above, assisted by Ollama Grid Search, was very useful in determining the optimal model parameters for a given task, but also to test different models and prompts, to visually compare results, and make an informed decision.
+In conclusion, the process above, assisted by **[Ollama Grid Search](https://github.com/dezoito/ollama-grid-search)**, was very useful in determining the optimal model parameters for a given task, but also to test different models and prompts, to visually compare results, and make an informed decision.